naups/naups-hugo-portfolio/content/authors/admin/_index.md

 #email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ahmad Nauval Syahputra is a college student at Brawijaya University.
+He is a handsome man.
+Which is interested in mobile Android kernel system development.
+He had a gaming habit for one game, named Mobile Legends.
+His achievements are having two accounts that have ranked in the same tier as Mythical Glory players with more than fifty stars.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Any encouragement in collaboration in game design and web development.
+I am currently interested in Golang Programming Language.
+He will help you with your Linux problems because he is a Linux enthusiast.
+Helping each other is a motto because it helps motivate us as social people.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.deodex" "newtab" >}}Download{{< /staticref >}} my resumé as a DEODEX.